SteelCompendium/data-md-dse/Bestiary/War Dog Pestilite.md

   effects:
   - name: Effect
-    effect: 'The area is covered in a cloud of pestilence that lasts until the start of the pestilite’s next turn.
+    effect: 'The area is covered in a cloud of pestilence that lasts until the start of the pestilite''s next turn.
 Any creature who enters the area for the first time in a round or starts their turn there takes 2 poison damage. '
 - name: Posthumous Promotion
   type: Maneuver